aubreyjonescreatives/react-login-form-example/README.md

 * Note: If you need an api key, I use the https://www.themealdb.com/api.php API

 * Note: They do not have an API key parameter.
-I stored my API key in a .env file and then stored the ENV variable inside a global const variable .
+I stored my API key in a .env file variable and then stored the ENV variable inside a global const variable .
 I could then add this const variable to my API async await Netlify function

 ## You Can Also Find My Deployed App Here: